boscoh/inmembrane/README.rst

 Python dictionary, which allows an enormous amout of flexibility, we can collate the results of various analyses with very little code.

+A more comprehensive overview can be found at http://boscoh.github.com/inmembrane/api.html.

 inmembrane development style guide:
 -----------------------------------

 Here are some guidelines for understanding and extending the code.

 -  *Confidence:* Plugins that wrap an external program should have at least one high level test which is executed by run\_tests.py.